Lexiosity/Linkexa-Faithful/README.md

 # Linkexa Faithful

 ## What is Linkexa Faithful?
-Linkexa Faithful is a resource pack for Minecraft Bedrock Edition which uses Faithful 64x as a base.
+Linkexa Faithful is a resource pack for Minecraft Bedrock Edition which uses Faithful as a base.
+Linkexa Faithful gives two resolutions you can go for, 32x and 64x.
+32x causes less lag but the textures aren't as great as 64x textures.

 ## Where can I find the normal Faithful?
 You can find Faithful at https://faithfulpack.net/